nglammm/nrm-vs/README.md

-# Ecliptix
+# NRM (Normal)

-This is a VSCode extension that adds language support for Ecliptix!
+This is a VSCode extension that adds language support for NRM!